ashuvssut/fireshort/Report-WoC2020.md

 - Opened an issue: [[#11]](https://github.com/xprilion/fireshort/issue/11) [BUG: UI] `LinearProgress` component is not showing its intended behavior

+## Future Scope
+This project has a lot of scope for future work.
+Some of the ideas for future work include :-

+- The project used class based components where state management is required, which makes it more verbose.
+Such files could use functional components and use react hooks for state management which reduces the number of lines of code and also makes it more easily understandable.
+- We can have grouped cards layouts.

 ## Acknowledgments
 I had an exciting winter of 2020, working on Fireshort under the Winter of Code program.
 I am glad to be mentored by Anubhav Singh (thanks for your valuable tips and advices about open-source contributions and good practices.
 Thanks for reviewing and going through all my PRs online and giving me feedback about the mistakes I have done in my works).
 It really helped me to get exposure about GSoC process.
 I feel lucky for the exposure I got from this event.